What’s margin investing?

 • You can lose more money than you deposit

-• You will be responsible for any deficit if falling prices reduce the value of your securities below the margin maintenance requirement, and you may have to deposit additional funds to your brokerage account on short notice to cover market losses
+• You'll be responsible for any deficit if falling prices reduce the value of your securities below the margin maintenance requirement, and you may have to deposit additional funds to your investing account on short notice to cover market losses

 • We can sell some or all of your securities or other assets without consulting you to pay off your margin debt